 - Adjust for salt and strain the soup, if desired.
 Straining makes for a silkier soup, though it is not necessary.

-- Stir in the yogurt or Mexican crema (or heavy cream) and heat it back up for a minute in the same pot.
+- Stir in the Mexican crema (or sour cream, yogurt, or heavy cream) and heat it back up for a minute in the same pot.
 Serve it up into bowls.
 Garnish and enjoy.